 This particular species of dragon is described as literally “nondecaying”, (朽ちぬ) but this more or less means physically or metaphorically immortal.
 This is because of their bodies…

 Have you heard of Seath the Scaleless?
 In legend, he turned against the ancient dragons.
 He became Lord Gwyn’s confidant, was granted dukedom, and was allowed to pursue his research.
 At the Regal Archives, he immersed himself in research on scales of immortality, the one thing that he did not have… But his very research drove him mad… The Archive became a dungeon, a place for sinister experiments.
 Now, nobody dare even approach the duke’s forbidden Archives.

-By the way, do you know about White Dragon Seath?
+By the way, do you know about the white dragon Seath?
 It is said in legend that he’s a traitor to the archdragons.
-He became ally to Great King Gwyn, obtained the name of Duke, and was given the freedom to seek.
-He immersed himself in the research of scales of undeath, which he lacked, in the massive Archives… But, that research eventually drove him mad.
+He became ally to Great King Gwyn, obtained the name of Duke, and was given the freedom to seek, immersing himself in the research of scales of undeath, which he lacked, in the massive Archives… But, that research eventually drove him mad.
 The Archives became a prison and made a place for horrible experiments.
 Even now the Duke’s Archives is a forbidden castle no one approaches.

 Undead is literally “non-dead” and so has a double meaning of “undead” and “immortal”.
 For that reason, it is used to refer to the Undead curse as well as the dragons’ stone scales of immortality.
 This extends to Seath being called a “true Undead” by Logan.
 As an aside, the Undead Dragons we encounter are actually called “dragon zombies”. (ドラゴンゾンビ)